pegi3s/dockerfiles/probcons/1.12/README.md

 In this command, you should replace:
 - `/your/data/dir` to point to the directory that contains the FASTA file you want to align.
-- `sequences.fasta` to the actual name of your FASTA file.
+- `sequences.fasta` to the actual name of your protein FASTA file.
 - `sequences_aligned.fasta` to the actual name of your aligned FASTA file.

 To see the PROBCONS help, just run `docker run --rm pegi3s/probcons probcons`.